The following word processor file formats are acceptable for the main manuscript document:

 (3) The abstract should contain important objectives, materials and methods, results, conclusion, and applications.
 Use complete sentences and standard terms.
 Use of abbreviations in the abstract should be avoided.

-Three to six keywords are listed in the alphabetical order.
+Three to six keywords are listed.

 The introduction section should explain the rationale for performing the study, background, objectives, and hypothesis.